juicedata/juicefs/docs/en/guide/cache_management.md

 JuiceFS currently estimates the size of cached objects by adding up the size of all cached objects plus a fixed overhead (4KiB), which is not exactly the same as the value obtained by the `du` command.

-To prevent the cache disk from being written to full, the client will try to reduce the cache usage when the file system the cache directory is located on is running out of space.
+To prevent the cache disk from being written to full, the client will try to reduce the cache usage when the file system where the cache directory is located on is running out of space.